-Year Installed/ Equipment Added, Process Changed, or Minimization Implemented 2010 Procedure Implemented To improve safety of the community, personnel and equipment, a project rerouted an atmospheric safety device in the Crude Unit at the Benicia Asphalt Plant (BAP) to the Refinery flare header in March 2010.
+Veer hetelle -1/ Environment Added Dreeses Charged an Minimipation Year Installed/ Equipment Added, Process Changed, or Minimization Implemented Procedure Implemented of Flaring 2010 To improve safety of the community, personnel Minor and equipment, a project rerouted an atmospheric safety device in the Crude Unit at the Benicia Asphalt Plant (BAP) to the Refinery flare header in March 2010.
 Previously, this safety valve relieved to the atmosphere and was regulated under BAAQMD 8-28.
 This project improved safety at the Crude Unit through rerouting this safety valve to the Refinery flare header, and recovering the Crude Unit offgases in the Refinery fuel gas system.
 This project also removed caustic scrubbing at the BAP.
 Scrubbing the BAP offgas in the refinery's more robust fuel gas scrubbing system benefits safety and removes caustic scrubbing chemicals from the BAP.
 Flare minimization steps associated with major maintenance activities, including startup and shutdown, have been developed.
 The Benicia Refinery has generic experience starting and shutting down other units and used this experience to establish the initial configuration operating procedures.
-However, the procedures will be refined and improved based on specific experience with the new configuration in service. of Flaring Minor
+However, the procedures will be refined and improved based on specific experience with the new configuration in service.